 - 1 medium sized eggplant

 - 1 liter of boiled or filtered water

 - Wash the eggplant well, then cut it into slices.

 - Heat the liter of water to a boil, then add the sliced eggplant, taking care not to burn it.

 - Cook the eggplant for at least 20 to 25 minutes, until it is very soft.
 Once it has softened, let it sit for at least an hour in the water.

-- After an hour has passed, strain off the liquid and reserve it.
-You can store your eggplant water in a bottle or another dark container (dark glass will preserve it the best).
+- Then, strain off the liquid and reserve it.
+You can store your eggplant water in a bottle or another dark container.
+(Dark glass will preserve it the best.)

-- Now add the lemon juice to your container of choice.
+- Now, add the lemon juice.
 Shake the mixture to blend it well.

 - Drink your eggplant water throughout the day.
-Try having one glass first thing in the morning on an empty stomach, then another after lunch, a third during the afternoon, and the final cup after your dinner.
-Do this for seven days in a row, once a month.
-You’ll quickly start to notice the many benefits of eggplant water.
+Try having one glass first thing in the morning on an empty stomach, then another after lunch, a third during the afternoon, and the final cup after dinner.
+Do this for seven days in a row, once a month, and you’ll quickly start to notice the many benefits of drinking eggplant water.